chrishah/prepro/README.md

 # prepro
 Snakemake pipeline for intitial processing (trimming, errorcorrection, merging) of Illumina data

+## Prerequisites (the short version)

+Before you start, make sure to check/setup the prerequisites - see [below](##Prerequisites) for details:
+ - clone the repo
+ - Setup Snakemake
+ - download usearch (if you want to do read merging)

+Prepare the following files:
+ - data file, containing the location of your reads (see [this](https://github.com/chrishah/prepro/blob/main/data/data.csv.template) example)
+ - config file, in which you specify parameters for the software (see template [here](https://github.com/chrishah/prepro/blob/main/data/config.yaml.template)) - be aware that you'll need to specify the name of the data file in the config file
+ - cluster config file (only if you want to run on a cluster) - here are examples for [slurm](https://github.com/chrishah/prepro/blob/main/data/cluster_config.vsc4.yaml.template) and [sge](https://github.com/chrishah/prepro/blob/main/data/cluster_config.sauron.yaml.template) clusters

+Now your're good to go.

 ## Typical usage

 ### Regular run on single node (assumes all data are in working directory)